-Figure 5 shows the overall risk weight impact by asset class with 80% asset class level floors.
-Under BCBS 307, risk weights rise by 5% for Bank exposures, 127% for Corporate exposures, 301% for Commercial Mortgages, 157% for Residential Mortgages and 233% for Specialized Lending.
-While under BCBS 347, risk weights rise by 40%, 63%, 296%, 201% and 89% for Banks, Corporates, Commercial Mortgages, Residential Mortgages and Specialized Lending respectively.
+Figure 5 shows the overall risk weight impact by asset class with 72.5% bank level floors.
+Under BCBS 307, risk weights reduced by 17% for Bank exposures, rise 108% for Corporate exposures, 263% for Commercial Mortgages, 133% for Residential Mortgages and 202% for Specialized Lending.
+While under BCBS 347, risk weights rise by 25%, 49%, 259%, 172% and 72% for Banks, Corporates, Commercial Mortgages, Residential Mortgages and Specialized Lending respectively.
+Under BCBS 424, risk weights rise by 8%, 49%, 226%, 73% and 39% for Banks, Corporates, Commercial Mortgages, Residential Mortgages and Specialized Lending respectively.

-Table 26 shows the impact on the capital of the IRB banks of the various scenarios so far considered.
-Overall (based on total capital across IRB banks and the five Swiss loan asset classes we consider), under BCBS 307, capital is 119% higher than current levels, if an asset class level 80% floor is introduced.
-The increases for Corporate and Commercial Mortgage exposures are 214% and 210%, while capital held against Residential Mortgages rise by just 37%.
-In monetary terms, the capital that the three IRB banks hold against their Swiss lending rises from CHF 9.29 billion to CHF 20.32 billion, in this case.
-Under BCBS 347, the total capital is 128% higher than current levels, if an asset class level 80% floor is applied.
-Capital held against Bank, Corporate, Commercial and Residential Mortgage exposures are 208%, 279%, 207% and 60% higher than the current levels.
+Table 32 shows the impact on the capital of the IRB banks of the various scenarios so far considered.
+Overall (based on total capital across IRB banks and the five Swiss loan asset classes we consider), under BCBS 307, capital is 98% higher than current levels, if a bank level 72.5% floor is introduced.
+The increases for Corporate and Commercial Mortgage exposures are 187% and 181%, while capital held against Residential Mortgages rise by just 24%.
+In monetary terms, the capital that the three IRB banks hold against their Swiss lending rises from CHF 9.29 billion to CHF 18.41 billion, in this case.
+Under BCBS 347, the total capital is 107% higher than current levels, if a bank level 72.5% floor is applied.
+Capital held against Bank, Corporate, Commercial and Residential Mortgage exposures are 176%, 246%, 178% and 45% higher than the current levels.
+Under BCBS 424, the total capital is 38% higher than current levels, if a bank level 72.5% floor is 38% higher than current levels.
+Capital held against Bank, Corporate, Commercial and Residential Mortgage exposures are 176%, 246%, 178% and 45% higher than the current levels.
+Under BCBS 424, the total capital is 38% higher than current levels, if a bank level 72.5% floor is applied.
+Capital held against Bank, level 72.5% floor is applied.
+Capital held against Bank, level 72.5% floor is applied.